 Online lessons are offered through several platforms: Zoom, Skype and FaceTime.
 Students interested in studying virtually need to have a harp available at home for practice and lessons.

 Solfeggietto by C. P. E. Bach in a student recital.

-In addition to teaching lessons for students privately, Jacqueline is on the faculties of the Baltimore School for the Arts, Blue Lake Fine Arts Camp, and the University of Maryland, Baltimore County.
+Jacqueline holds a Master of Music in harp performance and pedagogy from the Peabody Conservatory.
+In addition to teaching lessons for students privately, Jacqueline is on the faculties of the Baltimore School for the Arts, and the University of Maryland, Baltimore County.
 She also is the founder and director of the Baltimore Harp Camp, a week-long summer day camp where students play in a harp ensemble, study music theory and history, and end the camp with a recital of solo and ensemble works.
-Jacqueline has many years of teaching experience and holds a Master of Music in harp performance and pedagogy from the Peabody Conservatory.

 Jacqueline is happy to set up a free online trial lesson and answer any questions interested students might have, including information about rates and current availability.
 Please email her at: